Clinics and Experiential Education

 In-House Clinics

-The seven in-house clinics are the heart of the UConn Law clinical program.
+The eight in-house clinics are the heart of the UConn Law clinical program.
 They are essentially small law firms, operated by the law school but taught and run independently by full-time professor-lawyers, that together serve a range of community needs.
 Students are given primary responsibility for client matters, a unique aspect of in-house clinics that provides students an unparalleled opportunity to develop skills, judgment, and a sense of professional identity, in a collegial and supportive learning environment.

 Partnership Clinics